 5 basic cURL command examples

-cURL is very useful command line tool to transfer data from or to a server. cURL supports various protocols like FILE, HTTP, HTTPS, IMAP, IMAPS, LDAP, DICT, LDAPS, TELNET, FTP, FTPS, GOPHER, RTMP, RTSP, SCP, SFTP, POP3, POP3S, SMB, SMBS, SMTP, SMTPS, and TFTP.
+We’ll show you, 5 basic cURL example. cURL is very useful command line tool to transfer data from or to a server. cURL supports various protocols like FILE, HTTP, HTTPS, IMAP, IMAPS, LDAP, DICT, LDAPS, TELNET, FTP, FTPS, GOPHER, RTMP, RTSP, SCP, SFTP, POP3, POP3S, SMB, SMBS, SMTP, SMTPS, and TFTP.
+Check out our article on What is cURL?

 cURL can be used in many different and interesting ways.
 With this tool you can download, upload and manage files, check your email address, or even update your status on some of the social media websites or check the weather outside.
 In this article will cover five of the most useful and basic uses of the cURL tool on any Linux VPS.